saidmoglu/request_saver/README.md

 Turn on capturing to start capturing.
 The extension saves the latest request every 10 minutes to request_saver/latest_request.txt under Downloads folder.

-To manually capture the latest request, turn off and then turn on capturing.
+Restart capturing timer by turning off and on capturing.